umass-gis/workshops/content/agol/finding-data.md

 <img src= "media/all_AGOL/FindData_05.png" alt="MassGIS data via AGOL" class="center" width="600">

-Many (but not all) external websites make their data layers published as AGOL layers, which conveniently saves you the step of actually searching externally.
+Many external websites make their data layers published as AGOL layers, which conveniently saves you the step of actually searching externally.
 Instead, you can search for layers directly in the AGOL web map.
 {: .note}

 The most important aspect of looking for data, especially from external sources, is to use reliable sites.
 We already went over how to look for reliable datasets via the AGOL interface, but if you're looking for a good starting point for external sources, be sure to explore the [UMass GIS Hub](https://gis.library.umass.edu/data/), specially curated and fact-checked by our wonderful librarians!